Skip to main content

 The table displays the timestamp in the first column.
 Starting from the start time, each subsequent row adds the defined interval until reaching the end time.

 Hovering over a column header displays the full context path of the data; clicking the “x” next to a header removes that column.
-Columns can be resized by dragging.
+Columns can be resized by dragging the right handle that appears between two columns.
 A vertical scroll bar appears if necessary.

 The Download button lets you generate an XLSX or CSV file (as configured) with the table data.
 The file is automatically saved in your download folder with a name formatted as DataTable_YYYYMMDDhhmmss.